strimzi/proposals/084-open-feature-integration.md

  * Fetches and updates the feature gates state dynamically from the OpenFeature API.
  */
 public void maybeUpdateFeatureGateA() {
-    if (isFlagDEnabled()) {
+    if (!this.isEnvVarProvider()) {
-        // Fetch dynamically from FlagD and update internal states this.continueOnManualRUFailure.setValue(fetchFeatureFlag(CONTINUE_ON_MANUAL_RU_FAILURE, true, Boolean.class));
+        // Fetch dynamically from flagging system and update internal states this.continueOnManualRUFailure.setValue(fetchFeatureFlag(CONTINUE_ON_MANUAL_RU_FAILURE, true, Boolean.class));
-    } else {
-        this.continueOnManualRUFailure.setValue(continueOnManualRUFailureEnabled());
-        // Fallback to static configuration if FlagD is not enabled }
     }
+    // if using EnvVar provider there is no need to set such value twice }
 ```
 After such update we can easily access those updated values by simply calling: